Frequently Asked Questions

 * BackOffice performs best on a desktop or laptop, so we recommend using a computer instead of the iPad when working in BackOffice.

 For a smooth transition, we require the new business owner to create a new ShopKeep account.
 Have the new business owner contact your Point of Sale Specialist for assistance with setting up the new account and transferring over the existing inventory.

 After the new business owner has set up their new ShopKeep account and Payments Processing account, submit a request to Customer Care to close your ShopKeep account.
 Be aware that once your account is closed, you will no longer have access to BackOffice.
 If using ShopKeep Payments as your processor, you’ll need to submit a separate request to close that account as well.

 How do I cancel my ShopKeep account?

-If you’d like to cancel your account, call Account Services at 929.371.3744.
-Leave your phone number with the Agent to have an Account Services Team member call you back within 1 business day.
+If you’d like to cancel your account, please contact us.
+Include your phone number, so an Account Services Team member can reach out to you within 1 business day.

 Why is my account suspended?

 If your billing date arrives and the charge is declined, your account will be suspended after 30 days.
 We’ll try to re-bill your account during this time and will let you know by email if we are successful or not.
 If your very first billing is declined, your account will be suspended immediately.

 The register will continue to work while your account is suspended, but you won’t be able to access your data in BackOffice until payment is received.
 Visit our Manage Account article to learn how to add or update payment details.